WhaleAnchor/E-Commerce-Back-End/README.md

    ```sh
    Make sure to add your MySQL password to your .env file within the root folder.
    ```
-2. Make sure to run the schema.sql and seeds!
+2. Run the schema.sql, seeds and node.js!
 Open your terminal and run:
    ```sh
    mysql -u root -p
    ```